-- DISCONNECTED

-- SYNCHRONIZED (with a Witness configured)

 - SYNCHRONIZING

-- PENDING FAILOVER
+- · PENDING FAILOVER

 - SUSPENDED

 - UNSYNCHRONIZED

-- · SYNCHRONIZED (without a Witness configured)
+- SYNCHRONIZED (without a Witness configured)

 The safety level at which the mirroring session is configured to work.
 This column indicates the level of synchronization between the two servers that take part in the mirroring process.